jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

     );
 ```

-Additional configuration may be needed in `ProductionConfiguror` to ensure that `frameworkAdapter` is registered with the Framework.
+Additional configuration may be needed in `ProductionConfigurer` to ensure that `frameworkAdapter` is registered with the Framework.

 The `FrameworkAdapter` has no information about the concrete `DependencyAdapter`.
 It doesn't have knowledge of the `DrivenDependencyInterfacePortContract`.
 The `FrameworkAdapter` only has knowledge of ***a*** `DriverBusinessLogicPortInterfaceContract`.
 It doesn't know its concrete class.